Dr Sabina Savadova

 Thesis title: Living Journals: Young children and digital media practices in Azerbaijani families

-My qualitative study explores the role of digital media in young children's everyday lives and its influences on family dynamics in a domestic environment in Azerbaijan, my home country.
-My PhD study is funded by the University of Edinburgh, through College Research Student Award Scheme.
+My PhD study explored the role of digital media in young children's everyday lives and its influences on family dynamics in a domestic environment in Azerbaijan, my home country.
+My PhD study was funded by the University of Edinburgh, through College Research Student Award Scheme.

 I hold Master's degree from the University of Ruse in Bulgaria, and the University of Regensburg in Germany with distinction.
 My BA in English philology is from the Azerbaijan University of Languages in Azerbaijan with distinction.